lexDAO/LexDAO-Articles/LexDAO_Monthly Updates_03-2024.md

 Be on the lookout for the final draft of the budget which will be up for Snapshot vote in the coming weeks.

 ## Simplifing Proposals
 As an ancillary task, @drllau has a [template](https://github.com/lexDAO/DAO-Proposals/blob/drllau-patch-1/template.md) for grant proposals.
-The key result will be sufficient outline for the squabble of legal engineersr to give the context (for snapshot voting) whilst linking to discussion points and project milestones within github [repo](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) (history of deliberation).
+The key result will be sufficient outline for the squabble of legal engineers to give the context (for snapshot voting) whilst linking to discussion points and project milestones within github [repo](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) (history of deliberation).

 ```mermaid
 sequenceDiagram